smack0007/WasmImageProcessing/docs/blog.md

 Initially we have a simple `Loading...` text that is visible and the canvas we'll use to display images is hidden.
 All JavaScript code that follows will be placed inside the last `script` tag.
-First let's fetch some DOM elements and setup a helper function:
+Now let's fetch some DOM elements and set up a helper function:

 ```js
 const loading = document.getElementById("loading");